grexi/documentation/Guides/Java/Spring.md

 ###Prepare to run on Jetty

-For a fast and easy way to run your app, without having to install and administer a Jetty server, use the [Jetty Runner](http://wiki.eclipse.org/Jetty/Howto/Using_Jetty_Runner) - add it to build plugins in `pom.xml`:
+The [Jetty Runner] provides a fast and easy way to run your app without maintaining a full JEE server.
+Simply add it to the build plugins section in your `pom.xml`:

 ~~~xml
 ...